mulesoft-assets/template-sfdc2db-account-bidirectional-sync/README.md

 + watermark.default.expression `2014-02-25T11:00:00.000Z`
 This property is an important one, as it configures what should be the start point of the synchronization.The date format accepted in SFDC Query Language is either *YYYY-MM-DDThh:mm:ss+hh:mm* or you can use Constants.
 [More information about Dates in SFDC][3]

-### SalesForce Connector configuration for company A
+### SalesForce Connector configuration
 + sfdc.username `jorge.drexler@mail.com`
 + sfdc.password `Noctiluca123`
 + sfdc.securityToken `avsfwCUl7apQs56Xq2AKi3X`
 + sfdc.url `https://login.salesforce.com/services/Soap/u/28.0`
 + sfdc.integration.user.id `005n0000000T3QkAAK`

-### Database Connector configuration for company B
+### Database Connector configuration
 + database.url=jdbc:mysql://192.168.224.130:3306/mule?user=mule&password=mule
 + db.integration.user.id=mule@localhost

+If it is required to connect to a different Database there should be provided the jar for the library and changed the value of that field in the connector.

 ## Running on premise <a name="runonopremise"/>